Brendan Shanahan: Detroit Red Wings and three Stanley Cup wins (1996–2006)

 Shanahan finished off the 1996–97 season with his usual productivity, scoring a total of 47 goals for the season, and being named to the 1997 NHL All-Star Game.
 In the 1997 playoffs, he also contributed with nine goals and eight assists, helping the Red Wings to their first Stanley Cup since 1955.
 They repeated as Cup champions the next year, despite an off season for Shanahan in which he managed just 57 points.
 The following season, in 1998–99, Shanahan continued at that pace with 58 points, but was still invited to another All-Star Game.
 Entering the 1999 playoffs as back-to-back Stanley Cup champions, the Red Wings were eliminated by the rival Colorado Avalanche.
 The next year, in 1999–2000, Shanahan scored 41 goals, indicating a return to his usual form, however, the Red Wings were once again eliminated by the Avalanche in the 2000 playoffs.
 After the season, he was named to the first All-Star team for the second time in his career.
 He followed up his resurgent season scoring 76 points in 2000–01, but Detroit was upset in the first round of the 2001 playoffs by the Los Angeles Kings.

 The 2001–02 season was a banner one for both Shanahan and the Red Wings.
-Having picked up future Hall-of-Famers Brett Hull, Luc Robitaille, and Dominik Hašek in the offseason, the team was primed to win its third Cup since 1997.
+Having picked up future Hall of Famers Brett Hull, Luc Robitaille, and Dominik Hašek in the off-season, the team was primed to win its third Cup since 1997.
 They cruised to victory and Shanahan continued to play a big role in their success, scoring 37 goals during the regular season and 19 points in their ultimately victorious Stanley Cup run.
 Shanahan also picked up an Olympic gold medal in Salt Lake City with Team Canada and was named to the second NHL All-Star team.
 The season was also of particular statistical significance for Shanahan, as shortly preceding his Olympic gold medal victory, he recorded his 1,000th point in the NHL after scoring two goals against Marty Turco in a 4–2 victory over the Dallas Stars on January 12, 2002.
-Later in the season, Shanahan also reached the 500-goal mark, scoring the game-winner against Patrick Roy in a 2–0 victory over Colorado on March 23.
-The win also clinched Detroit a Presidents' Trophy as the top-ranked regular-season team.
+Later in the season, Shanahan also reached the 500-goal mark, scoring the game winning goal against Patrick Roy in a 2–0 victory over Colorado on March 23.
+The win also clinched Detroit a Presidents' Trophy as the top-ranked regular season team.

 In the season following Detroit's third Stanley Cup, Shanahan scored 30 goals and 68 points and won the King Clancy Memorial Trophy for his humanitarian efforts.
 In the following season, however, his production dipped to 25 goals and 53 points, his lowest totals in 15 years.
 After a one-year absence due to the 2004–05 NHL lockout, Shanahan showed yet another return to form in 2005–06, tallying an impressive 40 goals and 81 points, third among Red Wings in scoring.